Nutritional Therapy

 • Evaluating clinical signs and symptoms generated by the body’s response to internal and external influences.

-• Ability to identify any potential serious signs and symptoms (red flags as listed in the NTEC Core Curriculum) to refer to a medical practitioner.
+• Identifying potential serious signs and symptoms (red flags as listed in the NTEC Core Curriculum) to refer on to a medical practitioner.

-• The origin of disease processes and how diseases develop at both a physiological and biochemical level.
+• Understanding the origin of disease processes and how diseases develop at both a physiological and biochemical level.

-• Clinical features and possible causes of the most encountered diseases and about differential diagnosis.
+• Understanding clinical features and the possible causes of the most encountered diseases

 • Understanding the process of abnormal cell growth, tissue injury, inflammation and repair